LillKonst/social-media-client/README.md

 ## Set up
-### To check out this projecy locally, you need to:
+### To check out this project locally, you need to:

 1. Clone repository:
    https://github.com/LillKonst/social-media-client.git